omid-b/gdp/README.md

 # Requirements (installation prerequisites)

-*gdp* uses GMT (generic mapping tools ) in plot module and SAC (seismic analysis codes) in seismic module.
-Hence, these software must be already installed if one wish to use such tools.
+*gdp* uses GMT (Generic Mapping Tools) in plot module and SAC (Seismic Analysis Code) in seismic module.
+Hence, these software packages must be already installed if one wish to use such tools.

 To use the georef module, GDAL has to be installed.
 It is relatively easy using conda: